How to Get a Visa for Sri Lanka How to Get a Visa for Sri Lanka

 How to apply for a Visa in Sri Lanka

-Price of Visa in Sri Lanka
+Price of a Sri Lanka Visa

-- Tourist Visa – 85 USD
+• Tourist Visa – 85 USD

-- Business Visa – 90 USD
+• Business Visa – 90 USD

-- Transit Visa – Free
+• Transit Visa – Free

-How to get a visa extension
+How to Get a Visa Extension

-- Go to the Head Office of the Department of Immigration and Emigration in Colombo.
+• Go to the Head Office of the Department of Immigration and Emigration in Colombo.

-- Take with you:
+• Bring with you:

-- Cash/credit card to pay the extension fees (fees are dependent on varying factors such as nationality and/or additional services you may need.
-You can contact the department for more information on this here.
+• Cash/credit card to pay the extension fees (fees are dependent on varying factors such as nationality and/or additional services you may need.
+You can contact the department for more information on this here.)

 Our experience when applying for a visa in Sri Lanka

-We have been lucky enough to travel to Sri Lanka several times and in every case, we applied for the ETA online via the form and got approved within a few days.
+We have been lucky enough to travel to Sri Lanka several times, and in every case, we applied for the ETA online via the form and got approved within a few days.

-Always follow the guidelines, double or triple check your details when you’re filling out the forms, and make sure your passport is up to date and valid for at least 6 months upon entering Sri Lanka.
+Always follow the guidelines, double or triple check your details when filling out the forms, and make sure your passport is up to date and valid for at least 6 months upon entering Sri Lanka.

 Enjoy this beautiful country and everything it has to offer!